syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 {% endhighlight %}

-The following code snippet shows how to add an image into the Word document.
+The following code example shows how to add an image into the Word document.

 {% highlight c# %}
 [C#]

-//Add another paragraph & aligning it as center
+//Adds another paragraph and aligns it as center

 IWParagraph paragraph = section.AddParagraph();

 paragraph.ParagraphFormat.HorizontalAlignment = HorizontalAlignment.Center;

-//Add a picture into the paragraph
+//Adds a picture into the paragraph

 IWPicture picture = paragraph.AppendPicture(Image.FromFile("DummyProfilePicture.jpg"));

-//Specify the size of the picture
+//Specifiea the size of the picture

 picture.Height = 100;